- Uncontrolled transmission — not COVID vaccines — is what’s driving the emergence of new, more contagious variants.

 Unfortunately, uncontrolled spread of a virus can overcome even the tightest bottlenecks.
 While most mutations have no effect on the virus, some can and have increased how contagious the coronavirus is.
 If a fast-spreading strain is able to cause a large number of COVID-19 cases somewhere, it will start to out-compete less contagious strains and generate a new variant – just like the Delta variant did.

-[VIDEO] Delta for dummies: Explaining SA’s latest COVID variant
+[WATCH] Delta for dummies: Explaining SA’s latest COVID variant

 Many researchers are studying which mutations lead to more transmissible versions of the coronavirus.
 It turns out that variants have tended to have many of the same mutations that increase the amount of virus an infected person produces.
 With more than a million new infections occurring every day and billions of people still unvaccinated, susceptible hosts are rarely in short supply.
 So, natural selection will favour mutations that can exploit all these unvaccinated people and make the coronavirus more transmissible.